 Police community support officer PCSO, community support officer, CSO

-Police community support officers (PCSOs) work as part of a neighbourhood policing team dealing with minor offences and helping to prevent crime.
+Police community support officers (PCSOs) work in a neighbourhood policing team dealing with minor offences and crime prevention.

 1. Entry requirements